aws/aws-cdk/packages/aws-cdk/README.md

 policy on the bucket.

-If you are concerned about deleting assets too aggressively, you can configure a buffer amount of days to keep an isolated asset before deletion.
-In this scenario, instead of deleting isolated objects, `cdk gc` will tag them with today's date instead.
+If you are concerned about deleting assets too aggressively, you can configure a buffer amount of days to keep an unused asset before deletion.
+In this scenario, instead of deleting unused objects, `cdk gc` will tag them with today's date instead.
 It will also check if any objects have been tagged by previous runs of `cdk gc` and delete them if they have been tagged for longer than the buffer days.